 The altimetric and mooring measurements are not expected to be exactly the same because of sampling and processing differences.
-SSH comes from a 7-day optimallyinterpolated AVISO product that filters out variance at small spatial scales and short temporal periods.
-In contrast, the shallowest instrument on a mooring are located within 60-120 m of the surface, have no horizontal smoothing, and are 2-day low-pass filtered.
+SSH comes from a 7-day optimally-interpolated AVISO product that filters out variance at small spatial scales and short temporal periods.
+Altimetric returns are also contaminated close to coastlines.
+In contrast, the shallowest instrument on a mooring does not resolve the upper 60-120 m of the water column, has no horizontal smoothing, and is 2-day low-pass filtered.
 Differences between SSH and the mooring measurements will be incongruent because SSH includes surface-layer processes, whereas the mooring measurements do not.
 From visual inspection, surface processes are shallower on the western side of the transect than on the eastern.